 - Forging the identity of a User or Resource.

 - Saturating a Resource to the exclusion of another's use, for example, overloading the network with traffic such as emails or malicious (denial of service attack) activities.

 - Using the University's systems or networks for personal gain; for example, by selling access to your eID or to university systems or networks, or by performing work for profit with university resources in a manner not authorized by the University.

 - Engaging in any other activity that does not comply with the general principles presented above.

 I acknowledge that the Acceptable Use Policy (AUP) will change from time to time depending upon the needs of the University.
 I understand that I am responsible for reviewing the official version of the AUP from time to time to be sure I understand what is acceptable.

 COMPLIANCE WITH THIS POLICY

 The University considers violations of acceptable use principles or guidelines to be serious offenses.
-The University will take such action it deems necessary to copy and examine any files or information resident on university systems allegedly related to unacceptable use, and to protect its network from systems and events that threaten or degrade operations.
-Violations may be referred to the appropriate University entity for discipline.
+The University will take such action it deems necessary to access and examine any files or information resident on university systems allegedly related to unacceptable use, and to protect its network from systems and events which threaten or degrade operations.
+Violations may be referred to the appropriate University entity for disciplinary action.

 In the case of major infractions, for example those that impair others' ability to use networking and computing resources, or whenever necessary to protect Resources, the University may immediately restrict systems or network access as it deems necessary to mitigate such activities.